-The annual report of the operations of the Water and Wastewater Office for the year ending December 31, 2009 is respectfully submitted herewith.
+The annual report of the operations of the Water and Wastewater Office for the year ending December 31, 2010 is respectfully submitted herewith.

-I wish to acknowledge the cooperation and initiative exhibited by all the Water and Wastewater Office employees for 2009 year.
+I wish to acknowledge the cooperation and initiative exhibited by all the Water and Wastewater Office employees for the year 2010.